top of page

 Colorado Pollinator Profiles

 Colorado's new Native Pollinating Insects Health Study was released at the start of this year!
 In conjunction, PPAN will be highlighting one of Colorado's native insect species in each edition of our monthly eNewsletters!
 Know someone who may enjoy getting PPAN's eNews?
 Share this link so that they can subscribe.
+Be sure to check out our NEW interactive map!

 The Colorado Hairstreak butterfly (Hypaurotis crysalus) became Colorado's official state insect in 1996, thanks to a campaign led by 4th graders from across the state!